This post originally appeared in 2020. It was updated for relevance in 2022.

-Let’s be real: A lot of nonprofit folks have had to completely throw out all their plans and fly by the seat of their pants.
-No one knows exactly what to do, how to plan or what’s coming next in 2020.
+In 2020, a lot of nonprofit folks had to completely throw out all their plans and fly by the seat of their pants.
+No one knew exactly what to do, how to plan or what was coming next.

-There are no hard and fast rules right now, but there are approaches that work better than others.
+There are no hard and fast rules, but there are approaches that work better than others.
 Responsive fundraising allows you to turn on a dime and adapt to change faster because you’re not handcuffed to a plan, you’re listening to your donors.
 A questioning and curious mindset helps you make better decisions and try and analyze new things quickly.

-As you plan for the rest of the year, when things can change minute by minute, your approach and mindset may end up mattering just as much as the individual decisions you make about donor stewardship.
-Here are our top questions to guide you as you navigate donor development for the remainder of 2020.
+As you’re making plans when things can change minute by minute, your approach and mindset may end up mattering just as much as the individual decisions you make about donor stewardship.
+Here are our top questions to guide you as you navigate donor development when things are in flux.

 In a normal year, there are some donor trends you can extrapolate from the past.
 Your donors may follow a predictable pattern of engagement around year-end, for example.
-This year, patterns are changing.
+But when a year like 2020 arises, patterns change.
 You need to be able to see how your donors are engaging right now, and meet them where they are.

 To get the most out of your data, ask yourself the following.